Rachael

 How to Pronounce Rachael

 Our model has identified 6 different pronunciations for the name Rachael.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 54.5% confident that Rachael is pronounced as RAY-chuhl.
-The next most likely pronunciation is RAY-kuhl, at 22.7% confidence.
+Our model is 54.5% confident that Rachael is pronounced as RAY-chuhl, which has 2 syllables.
+The next most likely pronunciation is RAY-kuhl, at 22.7% confidence, with 2 syllables.

 RA-chuhl (2 syllables)